rosmo-robot/rosmo-robot.github.io/build.md

 Installing the motors into the chassis (4:09)
 ---------------------------------------------

-The motors snap into the chassis from the bottom once the wheels and cables are installed.
-The motor is oriented so that the wheel goes through the slot on the chassis as shown in the picture.
+The motors slide into the chassis from the bottom once the wheels and cables are installed.
+T .
 Ideally you should push the wires from the motor through the opening in the chassis to the top of the chassis so they can be attached to the Motor driver.
 Then seat the end of the motor opposite the cable end, then snap the wheel side of the motor into place.
 Repeat for both motors.